Graphic Design

 Visually appealing and appropriate

-Each of the team members pitched 5 ideas.
-We organised our 25 ideas in 3 themes that seemed abstract enough to not offend the African American community.
-We then created detailed designs and early prototypes to pitch them to our clients.
+We started the brainstorming process with each of the team members pitching 5 ideas that could acieve our design objectives.
+We organised our 25 ideas in 3 themes that seemed abstract enough to not offend the sentiments of the African American community.
+Then I created storyboards and low-fidelity prototypes to pitch the ideas to our clients.

 ![]() |